Accessibility statement for Acas e-learning

-This accessibility statement applies to our elearning website Acas Learning Online.
+This accessibility statement applies to our e-learning website Acas e-learning.

 This website is run by Acas.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to: